BrianInGermany/oldcardgames/content/_posts/en/2022-12-18-tapp_tarock.markdown

 ### Bidding and Bonuses

 #### __Bid Levels__
-There are four bids that can be made, each subsequent level only possible after one player has bid the previous.
+There are four bids that can be made, each subsequent must be higher than the previous.
+If no one bids, a "bridscher" is played.

 | Bids in Ascending Order   | Description                                                                   | Pay Out |
 | ----- | ----------------------------------------------------------------------------- | ------ |